KenEucker/biketag-api/CONDUCT.md

 This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.

 Portions of text derived directly from the Shift Code of Conduct which included text derived from Stumptown Syndicate Code of Conduct which includes text derived from the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy.
+Additional portions of this text have been adapted from the [Contributor Covenant][contributorcovenant].

 # 12. Glossary of Terms